 The Clerk is also the local election official and works closely with the office of Cook County Clerk, David Orr’s office, to determine accessible polling locations, register voters, and supervise Early Voting which is held approximately one month prior to an election for a two-week period.

 Helpful information can be obtained at the Cook County Clerk's Office website.
 You can verify your registration, resister to vote, view the election schedule and your sample ballot, find out your polling location, review referendum information, or download a voter registration form, voter registration card, or an application to Vote by Mail.

-In-person registration is available at City Hall during normal business hours, Monday through Friday, 8:00 a.m. until 4:30 p.m.
+In-person voter registration is available at City Hall during normal business hours, Monday through Friday, 8:00 a.m. until 4:30 p.m.
 You must be a citizen of the United States and at least 18 years of age by the next election.
-Two forms of identification must be presented upon registering, one which must include your current address.
+Two forms of identification must be presented upon registering-neither of which need to be a photo id but one must include your current address.

 Park Ridge City Clerk Betty W. Henneman has served the Park Ridge community since 1984.
 She can be contacted at Contact Info if you require further assistance.
 Deputy City Clerk Cheryl Peterson was appointed in 2006 and serves as the assistant to Clerk Henneman and to Mayor David Schmidt.
 She can be contacted at Contact Info.

 APRIL 7, 2015

 February 26 First day to apply for a mail ballot

 March 10 Last day to register to vote

 March 11 First day of Grace Period registration and voting